stainedhead/gosqlpp-mcp-server/README.md

 **Important**: All SQL commands and schema queries are sent to sqlpp via stdin using the `--stdin` flag.
 The sqlpp CLI does not accept SQL commands as direct command-line arguments.

+For detailed information about sqlpp integration, see [SQLPP_INTEGRATION.md](documentation/SQLPP_INTEGRATION.md).

 ## Installation

 ### Prerequisites